ankit-techx/Potato/README.md

 # Potato Disease Classification

-This project aims to classify potato diseases using machine learning and deep learning techniques.
+This project aims to classify potato diseases(healthy, early blight, late blight) using machine learning and deep learning techniques.
 It includes code for training a convolutional neural network (CNN) model using TensorFlow/Keras and integrating the trained model into a web application using Streamlit.

 ## Dataset